artsy/x-react-native/README.md

 # Artsy x React-Native

 A conference aimed specifically at iOS native engineers who are interested in React Native.
+The conference wrap-up page with videos and slides is available at http://artsy.github.io/artsy-x-react-native.html

 ## Schedule